 The 2015 Quilt Cabernet Sauvignon Reserve is a very limited barrel selection of the finest lots from that years’ vintage.
 100% varietal.
 Dark ruby in color with purple tinges on the rim.
 Offers a ripe sweet bouquet with notes of blackberry jam and various dessert spices including nutmeg and vanilla.
 Loads of fruit on the palate including boysenberry and blackberry.
 Lots to love here for drinkers of hedonistic Napa Valley Cabernet Sauvignon wines.
 The tannins are chewy and somewhat gravely in their textural feel.

 This cozy and inviting restaurant opened in 2019 in the very historical Fagiani/Thomas building – named after Nicola Fagiani who bought the building in 1945 and opened a bar, operating as Fagiani’s bar from 1945 until 1974.
+We keep our notes and photos here for historical reference.
 Walking inside one feels like walking back into time, to another era where if the walls could talk – one’s ears would burn with their stories.
 However, not all stories relating to this building have been lost; Co-owner Anita Andrews (Fagiani’s daughter) was murdered inside in 1974 – the weapon: a simple screwdriver.
-The bar remained completely shuttered until 2010 – a year after a DNA match finally identified a suspect in the murder – he was convicted in 2011.
+The bar remained completely shuttered until 2010, a year after a DNA match finally identified a suspect in the murder – he was convicted in 2011.
 Enthusiasts of some of Napa Valley’s more gruesome murder stories, including this one, can reference the book Murder and Mayhem in the Napa Valley by Napa resident, Todd L. Shulman.

-AVOW features three floors including two well stocked bars on both the first and second stories and dining space on all three floors (the kitchen is located on the second floor).
-And there is a large elk head mounted to the wall that Joe got during a hunting trip.
-And fairly unique for the city of Napa is a small semi-outdoor seating area on the third floor offering stellar views overlooking parts of the downtown skyline and Napa River.
-And decorating the walls of the third story are ceramic masks in the likeness of Wagner’s first 25 employees at Copper Cane along with himself and his children.
+The former AVOW features three floors including two well stocked bars on both the first and second stories and dining space on all three floors (the kitchen is located on the second floor).
+And there was a large elk head mounted to the wall that Joe got during a hunting trip.
+And fairly unique for the city of Napa was a small semi-outdoor seating area on the third floor offering stellar views overlooking parts of the downtown skyline and Napa River.
+And decorating the walls of the third story were ceramic masks in the likeness of Wagner’s first 25 employees at Copper Cane along with himself and his children.

 Quilt & Co